 A few more words on customer development tools

 How aware are you of your product’s end users and target audience?
 Amazon founder Jeff Bezos famously left a chair in meetings for the most important person in the room: the customer.
 If you’re building an app, or any product, one of the most crucial items on your roadmap is to get to know your users.
 It’s not a one-time process, either: you’ll do thorough research in the ideation phase, when you’re only thinking about your idea, and during each new update or version.
-These tools should help you gain a better understanding of your target audience or existing users, create a product that they’ll want to use, and ultimately increase their numbers.
+These customer development tools should help you gain a better understanding of your target audience or existing users, create a product that they’ll want to use, and ultimately increase their numbers.

 You can get even more insights and tools for customer development in this free eBook: